 Mergers and Acquisitions (M&As) often fail not because the management of the merged companies didn’t identify the right synergies, but because the acquired company stakeholders didn’t have the patience to execute on these synergies.
 Expectations for realizing short term gains when merging two companies are often unrealistic even when companies complement each other well and should easily integrate.

-In this article, Michael Blajwas will draw upon years of experience tracking and being part of M&As, to discuss ways to avoid common pitfalls such as unrealistic short-term expectations.
+In this article, Michael Blajwas draws upon years of experience tracking and being part of M&As, to discuss ways to avoid common pitfalls such as unrealistic short-term expectations.

 M&As have established a bad reputation as more often than not being unsuccessful, yet they are by far the most popular way for private companies to exit and provide their shareholders with liquidity.
 This is especially true when compared to IPOs which became an option for on selected companies post the 2000s tech crash.
 Specifically, about 100 tech companies went public worldwide in 2017, but half of them in China and only about one quarter on U.S. stock exchanges (according to PWC- 2017 Global Tech IPO review).
 Just for perspective, over 2,500 tech M&As occurred in the software industry alone! in 2017 (according to Thomson Financial, Institute for Mergers, Acquisitions and Alliances (IMAA) analysis).